marenas1/WealthWise-Banking/README.md

 ## **License**

-This project is licensed under the MIT License – see the [LICENSE](LICENSE)or details.
+This project is licensed under the MIT License